emissary-ingress/emissary/user-guide/getting-started.md

 ambassador-3655608000-w63zf   1/1       Running   0          2m
 ```

-Forward port 8877 from one of the pods to localhost:
+Forwarding local port 8877 to one of the pods:

 ```
 kubectl port-forward ambassador-3655608000-43x86 8877
 ```

-Which will then let us view the diagnostics at http://localhost:8877/ambassador/v0/diag/.
+will then let us view the diagnostics at http://localhost:8877/ambassador/v0/diag/.

 ## 7. Updating Ambassador configuration

 To change the Ambassador configuration, you need to do two things:

 1. Update your ConfigMap in Kubernetes.
-The following will regenerate and replace your `ambassador-config` ConfigMap:
+The following will regenerate and replace your `ambassador-config` ConfigMap using the current contents of your `conf.yaml` file:

 ```
-lost-cause:tmp richard$ kubectl create configmap ambassador-config --from-file conf.yaml -o yaml --dry-run | \
+kubectl create configmap ambassador-config --from-file conf.yaml -o yaml --dry-run | \
   kubectl replace -f -
 ```

-2. Tell Ambassador to reread the ConfigMap:
+2. Use Kubernetes to redeploy Ambassador, so that it can reread the ConfigMap:

 ```
 kubectl patch deployment ambassador -p \